Divorce

 That is where our compassionate divorce attorneys come in.
 Since 2017, our firm has provided high-quality representation backed by decades of collective experience and a proven track record of success in divorce cases.
 We exclusively represent couples and families and are committed to building trust with our clients during some of the most challenging seasons in their lives.

 When you partner with us, you can expect personalized advocacy and unwavering support at every stage of the process.
-Our lawyers are well versed in the complexities of high-net-worth divorces and never hesitate to litigate cases if needed to pursue the best possible outcome.
+Our lawyers are well-versed in the complexities of high-net-worth divorces and never hesitate to litigate cases if needed to pursue the best possible outcome.
 Our selection to Best Law Firms® and “Best Family Lawyers” by Westchester Magazine underscores our exceptional results and professional excellence.

 What Are the Grounds for Divorce in New York?